intermine/im-docs/docs/webapp/user-accounts/userprofile.rst

 == Releasing a webapp with a new production database ==

-=== !InterMine 0.98 or later ===
+=== InterMine 0.98 or later ===

-For !InterMine versions 0.98 or later, if you already have a userprofile database and want to keep the data it contains, you can do this:
+For InterMine versions 0.98 or later, if you already have a userprofile database and want to keep the data it contains, you can do this:

  1. Verify that the `serialNumber` in the new production db and in the userprofile are different.
 Only in this case, the upgrading list process updates the lists when the user logs in
     {{{